genglinliu/simple_memory_allocator/README.md

 ## Details and Support Functions

-We have provided definitions that you will not need to implement.
-In particular, we have defined at the very top of the `my_malloc.cpp` a global pointer to the heap called `head`.
+We have defined at the very top of the `my_malloc.cpp` a global pointer to the heap called `head`.
 The head pointer points to the first node on the free list.
-You will use this in your implementation of the free list.
+This is used in the implementation of the free list.

-- **`heap()`**: We also provide the `heap()` function that is used to allocate a large block of memory of size `HEAP_SIZE` from the operating system using the system call mmap.
+- **`heap()`**: `heap()` function is used to allocate a large block of memory of size `HEAP_SIZE` from the operating system using the system call mmap.
 This function will allocate this large block of memory if one hasn't been allocated previously.
 It will also initialize that large block to be the first node on the free list.
 Note how we overlay our `node_t` structure on top of this large block of memory and set the size and next pointer appropriately.
 This function returns a pointer to the start of the free list.
+  This function demostrates how to overlay/embed a C structure on a block of memory

 - **`reset_heap()`**: This function is used to reallocate the heap.
 You will not need to use this function as it is used by the testing code to free the previous heap to the operating system and reallocate a new one.
 It may be useful if you define your own tests.

 - **`free_list()`**: This function returns a pointer to the start of the free list.